Spy vs. Spy (band): History

 The band became prominent on the pub rock scene, performing high energy songs dealing with social issues: racism of any kind (particularly that against Indigenous Australians), drug addiction, homelessness, homophobia, sexual assault, child abuse and domestic violence.
 They were telling "stories polite Australia didn't necessarily want told."
 Early in 1983 the band broke up; Bloxom briefly joined the Numbers in March but re-formed Spy vs. Spy in July, with Marcus Phelan (ex-the Numbers) joining as a second guitarist.
 With Phelan's addition, "ska had been dropped for a more straight-ahead rock attack."
 Their music suited Australian pub audiences, who listened to AC/DC, the Angels, Lime Spiders, Rose Tattoo and Radio Birdman.
 During 1983 Weiley became seriously ill with hepatitis and was confined to a hospital bed for months, which periodically debilitated him thereafter.
 Second guitarist, Phelan left late that year after the band's equipment was stolen.

 Gary Morris, talent manager for Midnight Oil, took on Spy vs. Spy.
 Midnight Oil's label, Powderworks Records, released their five-track EP Meet Us Inside in October 1984, which was followed by the single "One of a Kind" in November.
 Its music video was filmed outside the MV Sygna shipwreck near Stockton Beach.
 The band's first full-length album, Harry's Reasons, was released in March 1986 on Powderworks and was produced by Leszek Karski.
 Singles included "Injustice" (August 1985), about the plight of Australia's Aboriginal communities (dedicated to the Aboriginal Arts Council), "Give Us Something" (February 1986) dealing with the media and "Harry's Reasons" (May), about heroin addiction ("Harry" is a euphemism for heroin).
 The album reached the top 50 while two singles peaked in the top 100 of the Kent Music Report's charts.
 McFarlane felt the album was "much stronger with a clear socio-political focus".

 The trio switched labels, signing with WEA, and released their second studio album A.O.
 Mod.
 TV.
 Vers. in November 1986.
 The name is an abbreviation for "Adults Only Modified Television Version", a common censorship notification appearing on Australian television programmes, at that time.
 It provided three singles – "Don't Tear It Down" inspired by the Department of Main Roads' endeavour to demolish the band's Darling Street squat, "Sallie-Anne'" about murdered prostitute-whistleblower Sallie-Anne Huckstepp and "Credit Cards", a commentary on spiralling debt and consumerism.
 "Credit Cards" also highlighted the national debate on the introduction of a national identification card, the Australia Card.
-"Don't Tear It Down" was the band's highest charting single, peaking at No. 31 in February 1987, it stayed in the charts for 20 weeks attaining platinum accreditation for 70,000 units shipped.
+"Don't Tear It Down" was the band's highest charting single, peaking at No. 31 in February 1987, it stayed in the charts for 20 weeks attaining Gold accreditation for 35,000 units shipped.